dionealfarisi/PutarMedia/README.md

-#  Music/Video Player in Termux
+#  Music Player in Termux

 This bash script allows you to play a random `.mp3` or `.mp4` file from a specified folder using the `mpv` media player.
 If no folder is specified, it defaults to the current working directory.